mnyoshie/qrlc/README.txt

 Parts of this source directory are written by the QRL/C contributors and others.

-Sources written by the QRL contributors are released under their License.

-Sources written by the QRLC contributors are released under MIT License.

 See the accompanying notice at every sources for it's author and license.